 “It’s such a misperception.
 The current reality of this city is so far removed from all that.”

 Our hosts for the evening had just toured us around central Medellín, taking us to see apartment buildings they’re rehabbing, converting into rentals, and neighborhoods being remade in real time.

 In the years since, it’s been a whole lot more of the same.

 Medellín is an ever-evolving city of, on one hand, carefully maintained parks surrounded by small colonial structures… and urban chic zones with sushi restaurants, funky bars, contemporary art galleries, vintage clothing stores, and antique shops…

 It’s a city that tempts you out-of-doors at all times of day and evening.
-And, exploring Medellín, from its green spaces to its restaurant zones and night spots, the last thing you’ll feel is unsafe.
+And, exploring Medellín, from its green spaces to its restaurant zones and nightspots, the last thing you’ll feel is unsafe.

 I predict that, five, seven years from now, when you say “Medellín” to the average American, he’ll think: Retirement.
 Because that’s what this City of Eternal Springtime is on track to offer—a very appealing and competitive retirement option.

-In the eight years that Lief and I have been spending time in this charming, Euro-chic city, we’ve made many friends, both local paisas and resident expats… as well as many professional contacts we’ve grown to trust and to rely on for advice and counsel when investing and doing business here.
+In the near-decade that Lief and I have been spending time in this charming, Euro-chic city, we’ve made many friends, both local paisas and resident expats… as well as many professional contacts we’ve grown to trust and to rely on for advice and counsel when investing and doing business here.

 Colombia is a country that should be on your radar… and Medellín is a city you have to see for yourself to appreciate.
 Our Live and Invest in Colombia event is your best and most efficient chance to accomplish both those things while also connecting with all the on-the-ground support you’ll need to follow through on whatever Colombia agenda you might be imagining.